x3zapper/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CustomerRelationBook home folder.

+**Q**: My application is not appearing even though it shows that it has launched successfully.
+Is my computer broken?
+**A**: **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
+The remedy is to delete the `preferences.json` file created by the application before running the application again.

+**Q**: I can't seem to be able to store my timezone value correctly.
+It keeps rounding off to a different number.
+Is my application broken?
+**A**: You seem to be trying to store a value where the **fractional part is >12 digits** (e.g., take a value like `12.55`, `12` is the integer part and `0.55` is the fractional part).
+Due to how Java works, this fractional part may be rounded up causing a value like `23.999999999999999` to be treated as `24.0`.
+However, this is not an as UTC time offsets will never require this level of precision.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **If you try to specify a timezone value in Add/Edit that has a mantissa >14 digits**, due to Java's floating point operations, it may be rounded up.
-For example, `23.999999999999999` will be parsed by Java as `24.0`.
-However, this should not be an issue as UTC time offsets will never require this level of precision.
+1. The application's main window has a bug where text that is too long may appear to get cut off appear as `...`.
+As a temporary measure, we have implemented a scrollbar for a contact's note information as this is the most likely field that will exceed the application's display capabilities.
+This issue will be fixed in a future version.

 --------------------------------------------------------------------------------------------------------------------